 As earlier said, networking is not only about creating a network but also about preserving it.
 You don’t say goodbye after extracting the information you need and/or end your relationships after events or meetings – you must open the lines for future communication.
 So, how do you do it?
 After any conference, meeting, or event, make sure to exchange contacts, such as email, or phone numbers.
 You can utilize this contact to be in touch and send a thank you note after any fruitful conversation.

 A relationship is a two-way street of giving and receiving.
 So, try to be helpful and resourceful towards your network as well.
 You can do it by having a regular conversation and understanding their interests, asking them about their families, checking periodically to know how they are doing, and talking about topics that interest both of you.
-This way you not only build a relation during job search but even beyond that!
+This way you not only build a relationship during your job search but even beyond that!

 Networking is a smart approach to job search.
 Every day of meeting new people, attending conferences, events, and meetings extend our network and open new doors for fresh ideas, opportunities, advice, feedback, and support.
 The crucial step in this process is first to have a clear idea about what you want and where you see yourself.
-Having this idea narrows down the people you need to network for job opportunities.
+Having this idea narrows down the people you need to network with for job opportunities.

 The other most important point in networking is to maintain the quality of networking over quantity.
 You shouldn’t overwhelm yourself by talking to too many people.
 You also need to nurture the bonds as you build them.
 And, always remember that networking is a two-way street.
 So, express your gratitude to the people who help in your job search and help them also in any way you can.
 This creates a helpful network during your job search and beyond!